 The city isn’t a sprawling metropolis like Budapest, perfectly fine with me since I prefer smaller cities or towns.
-Unlike Hungary which still uses its own currency the Forinth, Slovakia uses only the Euro.
-There’re a few ATMs in the city and most restaurants take credit cards so you’re never lost without a way to pay.
+Unlike Hungary which still uses its currency the Forinth, Slovakia uses only the Euro.
+There’re a few ATMs in the city, and most restaurants take credit cards, so you’re never lost without a way to pay.

 A Background On Bratislava, Slovakia

-I’ve been to Prague and it’s one of the most impressive cities I’ve ever seen in Europe in terms of architecture.
-Bratislava doesn’t have the same visual impact as Prague but it’s still a beautiful city in its own right and worth a visit.
-The city is compact and most sights are within walking distance from the main square.
+I’ve been to Prague, and it’s one of the most impressive cities I’ve ever seen in Europe regarding architecture.
+Bratislava doesn’t have the same visual impact as Prague, but it’s still a beautiful city in its own right and worth a visit.
+The city is compact, and most sights are within walking distance of the main square.
 You will notice the intricate Austro-Hungarian influence in its architecture prevalent in Hungary and Romania’s Transylvania.

 At the beginning of the 21st Century, a construction boom has spawned new public structures.
 One notable edifice is the Most Apollo (Apollo Bridge), which stands in contrast to its 20th counterpart, the Novy Most.
 The New Slovak National Theater, another notable building, was constructed near the Danube.
 Other private real estates, as well as modern shopping malls, have started construction around the time Slovakia joined the European Union in 2004.

 The Danube river, which seems to be the base for most Eastern European capitals like Vienna and Budapest is also the base for Bratislava.
 Its water is murky and brown with dirt, not blue like in an opera song or pages in a poem or even the title of this article.